evmcnb/quartz/content/Pearls/Neonatal Jaundice.md

 > [!danger] Jaundice within 24 hours of life
 > Jaundice within 24 hours of life is pathological and requires urgent investigations and management. [[Pearls/Neonate sepsis|Neonate sepsis]] is a common cause

+### Rhesus hemolytic disease

+When the mother's immune system mistakenly attacks her fetus' RBC causing hemolysis.
+The mother has **Rh-negative** blood, but her baby has **Rh-positive** blood.

+Should be screened for in booking bloods, so no antenatal care risk factor

+Triad:
+- jaundice
+- normocytic anaemia
+- positive Coombs

 ### Breast Milk Jaundice